TrustNXT/c2pa-ts/README.md

 - :construction: Validating manifests (mostly implemented except chain of trust validation)
 - :white_check_mark: Creating manifests

+:information_source: On C2PA versions: The library is targeted at C2PA specification 2.0, however data structures from older versions of the specification are also supported for backwards compatibility.

 ### Asset file formats

 - :white_check_mark: JPEG